lmdbjava/benchmarks/results/20160630/README.md

 ![img](1-forceSafe-reads.png)

-LmdbJava supports several buffer types, including Agrona `MutableDirectBuffer` and Java's `ByteBuffer` (BB).
+LmdbJava supports several buffer types, including Agrona `DirectBuffer` and Java's `ByteBuffer` (BB).
 The BB can be used in a safe mode or an `Unsafe`-based mode.
 The latter is the default.
 The above graph illustrates a consistent penalty when forcing safe mode to be used, as would be expected.